 The fourth charity to benefit is The Rotary Charitable Trust and funds will be used to support good causes in the city of Wolverhampton.

 The ceremony was watched by an enthusiastic collection of Rotarians and many interested shoppers.
-Our display stand this year is as good as it ever has been and all being well will help towards a successful campaign.

 In 2004 two very astute Wolverhampton

 Rotarians had an idea of how to raise money over the Christmas period for local charities.

 In fairness they had seen a Christmas tree operated by Telford rotary clubs in Telford town centre surrounded by hundreds of poignant messages from loved lost relatives posted by the public and thought if it can work there surely it can work in Wolverhampton.

 So the idea was born, originally called the Tree of Faith approaches were made to the Express and Star who were happy to publish the names and messages in the paper over the Christmas period.